Learn / practitioner

 Each category has bled into the others as the market matured.
 Modern RMM platforms sometimes include basic EDR.
 Modern EDR platforms sometimes include basic patch management.
 MDM platforms increasingly cover laptops, blurring the line with RMM.
 Microsoft’s Intune is technically an MDM but is positioned as a unified-endpoint-management tool; their Defender for Endpoint is an EDR but feeds telemetry into Intune.

 This overlap is why the marketing is so confused.
 A vendor selling “endpoint management” might mean RMM-with-some-EDR-features, EDR-with-some-RMM-features, or MDM-pretending-to-be-everything.
-The right question is not “what category is your tool in?” — it’s “what specific operational and security outcomes does your tool actually deliver?”
+The right question is “what specific operational and security outcomes does your tool actually deliver?” — rather than “what category is your tool in?”

 What you actually need (for a typical 30-person growing company)